Illustrated History of Scouse by Anna Simmons

 I knew I needed to be as visually economical as possible- because who wants to invest in reading pages of dense text?
 Instead, I edited the information using a visual hierarchy so that key moments stand out, with changing colour schemes differentiating the phases and chapters.
 This allowed readers to absorb the essence of the story in an instant or skim through and let the highlights leap out.
 A no pressure invitation to explore and understand history in a way that's engaging as well as enlightening.

-A mini-map helped convey geographical information in the blink of an eye and I used information-graphics and pictographic approaches to present complex information fast and clearly.
-When it’s illustrated, hand lettered and infused with vintage textures, charts aren’t boring!
+A mini-map element helped convey geographical information in the blink of an eye and I used visual storytelling and pictographic approaches to present complex information fast and clearly.
+When it’s illustrated, hand lettered and infused with vintage textures, history is never boring!

 Visual Analogies and Poetic Expressions